 +61 2 9699 8450

 Located in the hustle and bustle of the Redfern, La Coppola is owned by Stefano Scopelliti, who has at least 30 years of pizza-making experience under his belt.

 His signature style is the Sicilian pizza, which is crispier than the Neapolitan and Romana pizzas.
 These pizzas tend to push the boundaries of traditional pizzas.
 Our favourite is the Monferrato – a moreish mix of Fior di latte, Spicy pancetta, potato and rosemary.
 Delicious!

 If you want a decent croissant for breakfast, check out these Croissant Shops.

 +61 2 8065 4224

 Owner Ricardo Tedesco has the art of pizza-making running through his veins.
-After years of experience (including his mother who has owned restaurants in Sydney for decades), Rosso Antico is all about bringing traditional pizzas to the table.
+After years of experience (including with his mother who has owned restaurants in Sydney for decades), Rosso Antico is all about bringing traditional pizzas to the table.

 88 Curlewis Street, Bondi Beach NSW 2026

 +61 2 9130 7359

 Bondi Beach isn’t exactly the place to go if you want a quiet dining experience However, if you manage to get a table at Society Pizza Bar, you’re in for a treat.
 Owned by Sicilian brother and sister Jonathan and Vittoria, this is the place to go for a welcoming and inclusive dining experience.